 Our food safety and quality assurance programs help manage our commitment to quality ingredients and food preparation.
 Our systems are designed to protect our food supply from product receipt through preparation and service.
 We provide detailed specifications for our food ingredients, products, and supplies to our suppliers.
-We qualify and audit our manufacturers and growers.
+We qualify and audit our key manufacturers and growers.
 Our restaurant managers are certified in a comprehensive safety and sanitation course by the National Restaurant Association's ServSafe program.
-Minimum cooking requirements, specifically safe handling and cooling procedures, and frequent temperature and quality checks ensure the safety and quality of all food we serve in our restaurants.
-In order to provide the freshest ingredients and products and to maximize operating efficiencies between purchase and usage, each restaurant's management team determines the restaurant's daily usage requirements for food ingredients, products and supplies, and accordingly, orders from approved suppliers and distributors.
+Minimum cooking requirements, specifically safe handling, and cooling procedures, and frequent temperature, and quality checks ensure the safety, and quality of all food we serve in our restaurants.
+In order to provide the freshest ingredients and products and to maximize operating efficiencies between purchase and usage, each restaurant's management team determines the restaurant's daily usage requirements for food ingredients, products, and supplies, and accordingly, orders from approved suppliers, and distributors.
 The restaurant management team inspects deliveries to ensure that the products received meet our safety and quality specifications.
-Additionally, we utilize the services of an independent auditing company to perform unannounced comprehensive food safety and sanitation inspections in all Red Robin® restaurants.
+Additionally, we utilize the services of an independent auditing company to perform unannounced comprehensive food safety and sanitation inspections in all Red Robin restaurants.

-To maximize our purchasing efficiencies and obtain the best possible prices for our high-quality ingredients, products and supplies, our centralized purchasing team negotiates supply agreements which may include fixed price contracts that vary in term lengths or formula based pricing agreements which can fluctuate on changes in raw material commodity pricing.
-Ground beef represented approximately 14% of our total cost of goods in fiscal year 2013 and chicken represented approximately 10%.
-In fiscal year 2014, we expect our cost of ground beef to increase 4 to 5% from fiscal year 2013.
-Our contracts for chicken are generally fixed price contracts for a fixed term with multiple suppliers and we do not anticipate any significant increases in costs of chicken in fiscal year 2014.
-In addition, we have entered into supply agreements for our steak fries, fry oil, ketchup and select other commodities at prices that are, in aggregate, slightly above 2013 levels.
+To maximize our purchasing efficiencies and obtain the best possible prices for our high-quality ingredients, products, and supplies, our centralized purchasing team negotiates supply agreements which may include fixed price contracts that vary in term lengths or formula based pricing agreements which can fluctuate on changes in raw material commodity pricing.
+Ground beef represented approximately 17% of our total cost of goods in fiscal year 2014 and chicken represented 10% of our total cost of goods.
+In fiscal year 2015, we expect our overall commodity costs to increase approximately 4%.
 We monitor the primary commodities we purchase and extend contract positions when applicable in order to minimize the impact of fluctuations in price and availability.
 However, certain commodities, primarily ground beef, remain subject to market price fluctuations.
 We continue to identify competitively priced, high quality alternative manufacturers, suppliers, growers, and distributors that are available should the need arise; however, we have not experienced significant disruptions in our supply chain.
+As of December 28, 2014, approximately 43% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of fiscal year 2015.